Business needs to prepare for worst-case on Brexit - German finance minister

 “There is no guarantee that an overall agreement will be reached, including over the question of the customs border between Ireland and northern Ireland,” Scholz told a Goldman Sachs conference in Frankfurt, Germany.

-“Companies are advised to prepare for the worst case scenario as well,” Scholz said.
+“Companies are advised to prepare for the worst case secario as well,” Scholz said.
+(Reporting by Edward Taylor, editing by Thomas Escritt)